ap0405140/MSSQLLogAnalyzer/Readme.md

 ~~~~
 ![pic3](https://img-blog.csdn.net/20160114161619096?watermark/2/text/aHR0cDovL2Jsb2cuY3Nkbi5uZXQv/font/5a6L5L2T/fontsize/400/fill/I0JBQkFCMA==/dissolve/70/gravity/SouthEast "")
 <br/>
-**Recovery finish.**
+**Recovery finished!**

 ----
 #### Some Tips:
 #### 1. The SQL Server to be analyzed needs 2008 or later version.
 #### 2. Target Database Recovery model must be 'Full'.
-#### 3. This module only analyze for DML transaction.
+#### 3. This module only analyzes for DML transaction.
 #### 4. For develop, please install Visual Studio 2017 or later version and .NET Framework 4.8.
 #### 5. Please contact me when have any question: ap0405140@163.com
 ----

 #### SQLCLR use example:
-Deployment to SQLServer with SQLCLR, Then we can use a SQL Function to readlog on SQL Server Management Studio.
+Deployment to SQLServer with SQLCLR, then we can use a SQL Function to readlog on SQL Server Management Studio.
 ~~~~sql
 use master